bibifant/NortEval_2/README.md

 This test is essential to ensure that our model does not reproduce language that promotes hatred, violence, or discrimination.

-## Sentiment Analysis
+## Word Connotation recognition
-### This script checks if a model can recognize the connotation of test words and categorizes them from very positive to very negative.
+This script checks if a model can recognize the connotation of test words and categorizes them from very positive to very negative.

 In our sentiment analysis implementation, we assess the connected model’s proficiency in recognizing word connotations to ensure that its responses are free from bias or unintended meanings.
 We accomplish this by prompting the model to categorize test words based on a predefined scale of connotations and comparing its responses to reference connotations.